minoue/UDIMTextureImporter/README.md

 ## Notes:

-**Make sure to save the file under a different name and use a new layer.
-It is not guaranteed to work in all environments.**
+**This plugin may still have bugs.
+Be sure to make a new save, create a new layer, and run it on that.**

-## Supported textures
+## Getting Started

+### Prerequisties

+In addition to being a UDIM naming convention (eg. filename.1001.tif), textures must meet the following requrements.

+For MacOS, you must install libtiff first. `brew install libtiff`

-### Vector Displacement
+#### Vector Displacement

-Textures need to be...

 * Tangent Vector
 * 32bit tiff/exr or 16bit float-point exr